A note on the Artstein-Avidan-Milman's generalized Legendre transforms: Conclusion

-To summarize, we have shown in this note that the generalized Legendre transforms obtained from the simple axiomatization of~\cite{GenLegendreFenchel-2007,AxiomatizationLegendreTransform-2009} are different expressions of geometric Legendre transforms on dually flat spaces (global Hessian manifolds).
+To summarize, we first proved that the generalized Legendre transforms obtained from the reverse-ordering involutive transform axiomatization of~\cite{GenLegendreFenchel-2007,AxiomatizationLegendreTransform-2009} can be interpreted as the ordinary Legendre transform on corresponding affine-deformed functions.
+Second, we explained how these generalized Legendre transforms are merely different expressions of the well-known geometric Legendre transforms on dually flat spaces (Hessian manifolds with global charts).

-Figure~\ref{fig:LegendreDivIG} summarizes the classes of convex functions used in this note with some of their properties used to define information-geometric structures.
+Figure~\ref{fig:LegendreDivIG} summarizes the various classes of convex functions used in this paper with some of their key properties used to define information-geometric structures.
+In particular, the class of functions $\Gamma_3$ are thrice-differentiable Legendre-type lsc. convex functions (with $\Gamma_3\subset\Gamma_2\subset\Gamma_1\subset\Gamma_0$) which allows one to construct $\alpha$-geometry~\cite{IG-2016} from the Amari-Chentsov cubic tensor~\cite{ay2017information}.